TitleCardMaker/TitleCardMaker/docs/getting_started/creating_cards.md

-    With that finished, you have successfully grabbed Episode data, downloaded Source Images (manually _and_ automatically), created Title Cards, seen how Template Filters apply, as well as observed the effects of overriding card creation on an Episode-level.
+    With that finished, you have successfully grabbed Episode data, downloaded Source Images (manually _and_ automatically), created Title Cards, seen how Templates work, as well as observed the effects of overriding card creation on an Episode-level.

     These are all the major components of TCM, and mark the end of the tutorial.
     If you have any other questions, you can browse this documentation or reach